TonyGermaneri/canvas-datagrid/tutorials/canvasDatagrid.md

 Setting and Getting Data
 ------------------------

-Data is set according to the MIME type parser defined in grid.types.
+Data is set according to the MIME type parser defined in grid.dataType.
 The default type parser is `application/x-canvas-datagrid`.

 This format expects an array of objects or an array of arrays that strictly conform to a schema (i.e.: they all have the same properties or lengths).